 From the initial speed of 60 km/h with a brake temperature ≤ 100 °C at the start of each application make a minimum of six consecutive brake applications at spaced intervals of line pressure or application force up to the maximum line pressure or up to 6 m/s2 deceleration.
 Repeat the last brake application using an initial speed of 40 km/h.

-E-3.2 Type - I Test
+E-3.2 Type I Test

 E-3.2.1 Heating Procedure